 Additionally, Zanzibar is home to several historical sites.
 Visit the Old Fort, stroll through the Stone Town market, or take a tour of the architecturally unique House of Wonders.
 For its darker history, learn about how the slave trade became the pillar of the Zanzibar economy by visiting the Anglican Christ Church Cathedral, formerly one of the biggest slave markets in East Africa, and Prison Island where rebel slaves were imprisoned.

 Whether you're looking to relax on the beach, enjoy unique local dishes that blend East African, Arab, and East Indian influences, or explore the island's history, Zanzibar is well worth visiting.
 (It barely inched past Accra for the #1 spot in Africa, if you were wondering.)

 There's no doubt that Black travelers have a unique perspective on what we can potentially experience, due to colonialism and racism.
 But we also have a unique perspective to share after visiting a destination.
 That's why Green Book Global exists – to inspire Black travelers to see the world but to also share insights through a lens that is not typically captured.
 So, if you're looking for an unforgettable travel experience, as a Black traveler or an ally to the Black travel community, be sure to check out one of these destinations.
 You won't be disappointed.

 Caribbean food is much more than conch fritters and jerk chicken – it's as varied as the region itself, combining local produce, spices, and seafood with influences from around the world.

-For an ideal mix of nature, culture, and community, head to Negros Oriental, where sulfur springs, coral reefs, and the friendly city of Dumaguete are waiting to be explored.
+For an ideal mix of nature, culture, and community, head to Negros Oriental, famous for sulfur springs, coral reefs, and the friendly city of Dumaguete.
 Local Danielle shares her favorite places.